-While the freight business is dominated by larger carriers, they are forced to brush with broad strokes, leaving a great opportunity for smaller carriers to pick up smaller, one-off, or less-traveled routes as an excellent niche.
-However, many smaller carriers haven’t yet established the resources to drive down costs and maximize profit margins.
+While the freight business is dominated by larger carriers, they are forced to brush with broad strokes, leaving a great opportunity for smaller carriers to pick up smaller, one-off, or less-traveled routes as an excellent niche—and even more so as freight has been shuffled by the Coronavirus pandemic.
+Unfortunately, many smaller carriers haven’t yet established the resources to drive down costs and maximize profit margins.
 While this may be true for your business, there are ways to position your business better with the load broker to increase your opportunities as well as rates.

 Communicate With Load Brokers